quantumgardener/quartz/content/blog/Looking into Logseq.md

 My personal use doesn't yet justify the effort required to transfer my data into Logseq compliant file structuring (I use folders for high-level organisation in Obsidian eg. keep my personal journal files separate) and to replace the queries.
 At least both use standalone files so there is a future path forward.

 I'm also capturing more into Obsidian than I write.
 Transferring to another tool is only going to take writing time away for negligible immediate benefit.

+---
+The decision is made.
+For my personal digital garden at least, and likely work as well, I will be staying with [[Obsidian]] and not progressing further with [[Logseq]].

+I put down my first observations in writing [[Looking into Logseq|earlier today]].

+Any database, and my collection of Obsidian pages is one of those, is only as good as the answers to the questions you ask of it.
+I don't think I can get Logseq to provide those answers due to subtle changes in the data structure.
+The effort involved far outweighs the benefits.

+Logseq is a great applications.
+It doesn't do what I need.
+Onward Obsidian!